-According to the 2017 National School Climate Survey, 82 percent of LGBTQ students reported hearing anti-LGBTQ remarks in their school; approximately 7 in 10 reported being called names or threatened because of their sexual orientation; and more than one-third of students who identify as LGBTQ reported missing at least one day of school because of feeling unsafe.
+According to GLSEN’s 2017 National School Climate Survey, 82 percent of LGBTQ students reported hearing anti-LGBTQ remarks often or frequently in their school; approximately 7 in 10 reported being called names or threatened because of their sexual orientation; and more than one-third of students who identify as LGBTQ reported missing at least one day of school because of feeling unsafe.

 “Every student — regardless of their background, zip code, sexual orientation or gender identity — deserves a safe and supportive learning environment,” said Rick Zbur, Executive Director of Equality California.
 “Today’s vote put us one step closer to equipping California’s teachers and school staff with the training they need — and want — to support their LGBTQ students.
 We are grateful for the leadership of Assemblymember Gloria and State Superintendent Thurmond as this critical bill moves forward.”